 As a journalist, I write for the Guardian and other international publications, as well as New Zealand media including the Herald, the NBR and Metro.
 I have twice been the recipient of the Bruce Jesson Senior Journalism Award, in 2011 and 2014.
 My arts reviews and profiles are written largely for Scoop, and I have previously reviewed for outlets including Time Out in the UK.

 Public speaking and hosting

 I am a frequent public speaker and host of panel sessions and debates, including sessions at the New Zealand Festival 2018.
 Other recent engagements include chairing a panel on ‘Tax is Love’ as part of the BWB Winter Series in November 2018.
 I am also a regular commentator on inequality and government reform in domestic and international media.

 In my role as editor of Inequality: A New Zealand Crisis, I have given talks to groups across the country.
 Organisations that I have worked with or given lectures to include:

 - Z Energy

 - The New Zealand Institute for Economic Research

 - Closing the Gap

 In the past, I have carried out research contracts for organisations including the New Zealand Council of Christian Social Services, the Green Party, the Council of Trade Unions and the Equality Network.
 Separately, my work between March 2016 and March 2018 was funded by a grant from the Gama Foundation.

-I am not a paid employee or office holder of any political party or campaigning organisation.
+I am not a member, paid employee or office holder of any political party or campaigning organisation.